How to Lower Your Weed Tolerance: A Fool-Proof Guide

 What Causes High Tolerance?

-When you consume marijuana or marijuana products, THC activates the cannabinoid receptors (CB1) found in your central nervous system and your brain.
+When you consume cannabis or cannabis products, THC activates the cannabinoid receptors (CB1) found in your central nervous system and your brain.

 This activation is ultimately what's responsible for the intoxicating effects you experience after eating an edible or smoking a preroll.

-So, the greater your consumption of cannabis, the more your brain actively tries to minimize CB1 activation.
-Of course, building tolerance isn't unique to marijuana.
-It's possible to develop a tolerance to many different things, including caffeine, alcohol, melatonin, and antidepressants.
+Of course, building tolerance isn't unique to cannabis.
+It's possible to develop a tolerance to many different things, including caffeine and alcohol.

-Several different factors determine how quickly you might develop a tolerance to marijuana.
+Several different factors may determine how quickly you might develop a tolerance to cannabis.

 The Strength of the Cannabis

-Your tolerance to marijuana is significantly influenced by the strength and potency of your weed.
+The strength and potency of your weed significantly influence your tolerance to cannabis.
 If you’re smoking top-shelf bud with nearly 30% THC every day, you’ll build up a tolerance faster than a consumer who smokes strains with 10-20% THC.

 Frequency of Use

 Like strength and potency, the frequency of cannabis use indicates how quickly your body will build a tolerance.
-Daily users will have a higher tolerance (and develop the tolerance at a much faster rate) compared to occasional users.
+Daily users will have a higher tolerance (and develop the tolerance at a much faster rate) than occasional users.

 A Person's Unique Biology

 Tolerance isn’t just about consumption habits.
-Your unique biology, especially in your brain chemistry, plays a role in how quickly and extensively you'll develop a tolerance to marijuana and other drugs.
+Your unique biology, especially in your brain chemistry, plays a role in how quickly and extensively you develop a tolerance to cannabis and other drugs.

 how to lower weed tolerance